COBALT SPI abides by the Realtors Code of Practice and Ethics of Greece. The latest version of the code is as follows:

-In case a licensed Agent is involved who works as an Associate in a Real Estate Office, the responsibility for the distribution of the fee lies first with the Real Estate Offices and then in the second stage the distribution of the fee corresponding to each Office between him and his Associates takes place.
+In case a licensed Agent involved works as an Associate of a Real Estate Agency, the responsibility for the distribution of fees lies primarily with the Real Estate Offices and then comes the distribution of fees among associates of the same Agency.

 Mediation or Arbitration between Real Estate Agents

 1. In case of contractual disputes or specific non-contractual disputes as defined below between Real Estate Agents arising from their relationship as Real Estate Agents, the latter will resort to mediation in accordance with the statutes of the Federation, in case the Federation requires such from its members.
 If the dispute is not resolved through mediation the Real Estate Agents can submit the dispute to arbitration instead of arguing on the issue.